zikula-modules/Content/README.md

 - Fixed pagination issue related to combination of categories and translatable data.
 - Restrict custom loggable listener action to entities from same bundle.
 - Fixed possible invalid states for boolean filter in quick navigation.
+- Overhauled and improved asset handling on raw pages.

 ### Version 5.0.2